erolburak/bobbyscounter/README.md

 BobbysCounter

 ## DESCRIPTION
-The BobbysCounter app a simple app that is supposed to count a value up and down.
+The BobbysCounter app is a simple app that is supposed to count a value up and down.
 Such a value can be created for each day.
 The entered values of the last days and weeks are visualized in a chart.
 In addition, today's value can be edited in a widget.
 The latest SwiftUI components are used in this project - from the UI to the database, which you can look at in this GitHub project.

 ## SETUP